Powered By Blogger

 ANZAC Dawn.and others

-Three poems celebrating ANZAC each year.
+Three poems by my pen celebrating ANZAC each year.

 The Monument